Gov. Newsom Addresses Economic Concerns, Unveils $120 Million Jobs Plan

 A “sluggish economy” is attributed to high interest rates, which affect borrowing costs, and a “soft labor market” that reflects a two-year slowdown, the analysis concluded.

-In the coming years, analysts are expecting deficits of between $20 billion and $30 billion annually between the fiscal year beginning in 2026 through 2029.
+Analysts are expecting deficits of between $20 billion and $30 billion annually in the next few years.

 Spending is to blame, according to the outlook, as costs are rising at nearly twice the historic average at 5.8 percent a year, while revenues are increasing by about 4 percent annually.